Overkill (Men at Work song): Background

+Release and reception

-"Overkill" was released in March 1983 and debuted on the Billboard Hot 100 chart at No. 28 on 9 April.
+Preceding the album, "Overkill" was released in March 1983 and debuted on the US Billboard Hot 100 chart at No. 28 on 9 April.
 It peaked at No. 3 in early June.
-The album's third single, "High Wire", followed in late 1983, peaking at only No. 89 in Australia, and No. 23 on Billboard's Hot Mainstream Rock Tracks.
+In Canada, the song was ranked No. 55 on the 1983 year-end chart and was certified gold by Music Canada.
 The band toured the world extensively in 1983 to promote the album and related singles.
-The song was No. 55 in the year-end Top 100 chart in Canada.Cash Box praised the "supple sax line."
+Critically, Cash Box praised the "supple sax line."